StuartRiffle/ragtag-tiger/README.md

 ```
 This is still slow, because the index takes a long time to load.
 It's just not as slow as re-indexing everything.

-Still, to minimize overhead, prefer to submit all your queries in one run.
+To minimize overhead, try to submit all your queries in one run.

 ## Options
 A full list of options is available on the help page: